 The seven-metre-tall columns were made of prefab concrete foundation piles, with steel rods from a demolished office building reused as cross bracing.

-The composite timber beams, concrete columns and cross bracing were tied together using high capacity ratchet straps to create a save and sufficiently stiff structure to withstand strong wind conditions.
-This unconventional system required our calculations to be validated, which was done by executing several experiments in cooperation with the Technical University Eindhoven.
+The composite timber beams, concrete columns and cross bracing were tied together using high-capacity ratchet straps to create a safe and sufficiently reliable structure to withstand strong wind conditions.
+This unconventional system required our calculations to be validated, which was carried out through executing several experiments in cooperation with the Technical University Eindhoven.

-The glass roof was borrowed from a greenhouse supplier and the glass lower facade, saved from a demolished office building.
-The plastic shingles on the façade were made from plastic waste collected by the inhabitants of Eindhoven.
+The glass roof was borrowed from a greenhouse supplier, while the glass lower façade was saved from a demolished office building.
+The lighting, heating, bar and other interior elements of the People's Pavilion are also borrowed.